naskomsm/C-Sharp-Projects/HttpServer/SoftUni-Information-Services/README.md

 ## SIS.MvcFramework
 ```
 Mini framework which purpose is to replicate ASP.NET MVC and see how everything is working.
-The project with
+The project will
 stick  to the closest syntax that Microsoft used.
 Same patterns and class names.
 ```